jina-ai/jina/docs/fundamentals/health-check.md

 # Readiness of a Flow exposed to the client

-A lot of times, from the client perspective, it is useful to know if a Flow as a complete set of microservices is ready to receive requests.
+A lot of times, from the client perspective, it is useful to know if a Flow, as a complete set of microservices, is ready to receive requests.
 This is why the gateway exposes an endpoint for each of the supported protocols to know the health and readiness of a Flow.

 Also Jina Flow and Client contains a convenient API to query these endpoints.
 You can call `flow.dry_run()` and `client.dry_run()`